NikitaIvanovV/atom-tic80/README.md

 ##### Game assets

-Sprites, tiles, music and other game assets, should be stored in a separate file with .tic extension that should be named the same way and moved into the same directory as your code file (e. g. `dir/game.lua` and `dir/game.tic`).
+Sprites, tiles, music and other game assets, should be stored in a separate file with .tic extension that should be named the same way and moved into the same directory as your code file (e.g. `dir/game.lua` and `dir/game.tic`).

 However, it's possible to have everything in one file ([read](#all-in-one-file)).